OldRacingCars.com

 40-77-12

 There is some uncertainty over which customer's car was chassis number B40-77-12.
-Tim Colman's records at Chevron Heritage show that it was the car sold to KWS for Klaus Ludwig to drive (see the Klaus Ludwig car).
+Tim Colman's records at Chevron Heritage show that it was the car sold to KWS for Klaus Ludwig to drive (see the KWS car).
 However, other sources record Ludwig's car as B40-77-14 and say that 40-77-12 went to ROC.

-To add to the uncertainty, recalls buying a Chevron B40 in France in late 1997 which had the chassis plate 40-77-12.
+To add to the uncertainty, Pierre Haverland (Liege, Belgium) recalls buying a Chevron B40 in France in late 1997 which had the chassis plate 40-77-12.
 This car had been part of the Stadler/ROC team, had since been used with a BDA engine and was fitted with a B42 cockpit surround.
 He fitted an alloy BDG engine and used it from 1998 to 2000, before selling it in 2001 to Karl Sauerbier (Holland).

 Unknown